strongbox/strongbox-docs/Maven-Indexer.md

 # What Is The Maven Indexer Used For In The Strongbox Project?

 The Maven Indexer is used for integration with IDE-s.
-Strongbox has it's own internal implementation stored in OrientDB, based on which the Lucene indexes are built.

 The Maven indexes produced by most public repository managers (such as Maven Central), are usually rebuilt once a week, as it can take quite a while to scan large repositories with countless small artifacts.
 Hence, these indexes have proven to not be quite as up-to-date, as the real server's contents.
 For this reason, we are using OrientDB to keep more accurate information.

+There are two types of Maven Indexer indexes:
+* Local
+  * For hosted repositories, this contains the artifacts that have been deployed to this repository.
+  * For proxy repositories, this contains the artifacts which have been requested and cached from the remote repository.
+* Remote
+  * This is downloaded from the remote repository and contains a complete index of what is available on the remote.

 # Where Are The Maven Indexes Located?